Lachlan-Mitchell/movie_recommendation/README.md

 - Takes in a movie that a user has watched and returns a list of recommended movies.
 - If the movie submitted by the user is not found in the df then a message is printed to prompt them to try another movie.
 - Can also receive recommendations based on genres inputted
+- Can also receive recommendations based on any data frame column

 ---